Vivus Obesity Drug Fails to Win European Agency Backing

 The European Commission usually adopts the committee’s advice, though it isn’t required to do so.

-Vivus rose (VVUS) 2.1 percent to $20.60 at the close of New York trading.
+Vivus rose (VVUS:US) 2.1 percent to $20.60 at the close of New York trading.
 The shares have more than doubled this year.

 To contact the reporter on this story: Ryan Flinn in San Francisco at email@example.com